Spring Awakening (musical): Act I

 All the girls, except Ilse, are gathered together after school; they tease each other as they fantasize about marrying the boys in the town.
 Martha admits that she has a crush on Moritz, but is made fun of by the other girls.
 At the top of the list is the radical, intelligent, and good-looking Melchior ("My Junk").
 Moritz has eagerly digested the essay that Melchior prepared for him, but complains that his new knowledge has only made his dreams even more vivid and torturous.
 Melchior tries to calm and comfort his friend, but Moritz runs off in frustration.
 All of the boys and girls express their desires for physical intimacy ("Touch Me").

-Searching for flowers for her mother, Wendla stumbles upon Melchior.
+While searching for flowers for her mother, Wendla stumbles upon Melchior.
 The two reminisce on the friendship they once shared as children and share a moment while sitting together in front of a tree.
 Each of them considers what it would be like to give in to their physical desires for one another ("The Word of Your Body"), but they do not do so.
 Meanwhile, at school, Moritz sneaks a look at his test results and is thrilled to learn that he has passed his midterm examinations, and tells the other boys.
 They are ecstatic, save the skeptical Hänschen.
 However, the teacher and schoolmaster, who claim they cannot pass everyone, decide to fail Moritz anyway, deeming his passing grade still not up to the school's lofty standards.

 Martha accidentally admits to her friends that her father abuses her physically and sexually and that her mother is either oblivious or uncaring.
 The other girls are horrified to hear this, but Martha makes them promise not to tell anyone, lest she end up like Ilse, a friend from childhood who now wanders homeless and aimless after her similarly abusive parents kicked her out of the house ("The Dark I Know Well").
 Later, Wendla finds Melchior again at his spot in the woods and tells him about Martha's abuse.
 Melchior is appalled to hear this, but Wendla convinces him to hit her with a switch, so that she can try to understand Martha's pain.
 At first Melchior is determined to do nothing of the sort, but reluctantly complies.
 He gets carried away in the beating, taking his own frustrations out on Wendla and throws her to the ground.
 Disgusted with himself, Melchior runs off as Wendla is left lying on the ground, weeping.
 Alone, Wendla finds that Melchior has left his journal on the ground.
 She picks it up and takes it with her.